 Abstracts must be original and submitted in English using exclusively the on-line system of this web page.
-Please click “Online Abstract Submission” button below and follow the instructions on the submission form.
+Please click “Online Abstract Submission” button at the end of this guideline (the bottom of page) and follow the instructions on the submission form.

 There is no limitation on how many abstracts can be submitted by a single author.

 Abstracts must be submitted online.
 Submissions via fax, email, post, etc., will NOT be considered.